toastwaffle/asciidoc-linter/old_readme.txt

 [NOTE]
 ====
-This project is part of docToolchain (https://doctoolchain.org), a collection of documentation tools and best practices.
+This project was developed with the assistance of an AI language model (GPT-4) as part of an experiment in AI-assisted development.
+The AI helped design the architecture, implement the code, and create the documentation.
 ====

 == Features